freedomofpress/securedrop/docs/test_the_installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All access to the SecureDrop servers should be performed over SSH from the
 *Admin Workstation*.
-To aid in troubleshooting, physical logins via TTY is
+To aid in troubleshooting, login via a physical keyboard
-supported.
+attached to the server is also supported.

 Sanity-Check the Installation
 -----------------------------